Stackclash/5e-vault/5. Mechanics/Races/Orc (MPMM).md

 ### Adrenaline Rush

-You can take the Dash action as a bonus action.
+You can take the [[\5.
+Mechanics\Rules\Actions.md#Dash|Dash]] action as a bonus action.
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 Whenever you use this trait, you gain a number of temporary hit points equal to your proficiency bonus.